imteekay/frontend-challenges/README.md

 ### Part 1: Building the supplied UI based on the designs

-Please see [] for the designs to build.
+Please see the following screenshots for the designs to build.
 We provided a sample [JSON file](sample-hotel-data.json) that you can use to render the room cards.

 Room Selection Screen | Room Basket Overlay
 -|-